+4. Promote Recovery:

-4. Promoting Recovery: They should ensure that all health and social care services provide stigma free, evidence based and co-ordinated support to individuals and families in recovery, ensuring a person- centred approach, acknowledging the multiple risk factors that contribute to problematic alcohol use and maximising interventions across health, social and criminal justice services.
-They should ensure peers and the recovery community are integral to voluntary and statutory agencies’ services in ensuring recovery from the commencement of treatment, together with family members and friends.
-Families of drinkers should receive support whether or not their relative engages with services.
+support all health and social care services to provide stigma free, evidence based and co-ordinated support to individuals and families in recovery, ensuring a person- centred approach, acknowledging the multiple risk factors that contribute to problematic alcohol use and maximising interventions across health, social and criminal justice services.

+recognise that peers and the recovery community are integral to voluntary and statutory agencies’ services in ensuring recovery from the commencement of treatment, together with family members and friends.

+promote support for families of drinkers whether or not their relative engages with services.